Nandeep2750/Express-js-GraphQL-Typescript/README.md

-# Personal Website
+# Express.JS GraphQL Typescript Demo

-Personal Website created with Front end with Next.Js and Backend with Node.Js with GraphQL.
+Demo APIs created with with Node.Js with GraphQL.

 ## Authors